jlapeyre/qinf/README.md

-# qinf quantum information library for Maxima
+# *qinf* quantum information library for *Maxima*

 qinf is a quantum information package for the [Maxima](http://maxima.sourceforge.net/) computer algebra system.
 The motivation for this package is for reproducible research.
 An example verifying calculations in a paper is included.

-qinf implements objects from quantum information theory--- operators, vectors, tensors, etc. These objects are typically represented in this package  as row and column vectors and matrices, whose entries may be explicit numbers or algebraic expressions.
+qinf implements objects used in quantum information theory--- operators, vectors, tensors, etc. These objects are typically represented in this package  as row and column vectors and matrices, whose entries may be explicit numbers or algebraic expressions.
 This software